JOIN US

 What sort of writing samples should I bring?

-NB: The review committee will only be reading the first three (3) pages of each sample or watching only the first minute of each video, so please edit mindfully toward what you want us to see.
+The review committee will only be reading the first three (3) pages of each sample or watching only the first two minutes of each video, so please edit mindfully toward what you want us to see.
+Excerpts/segments of longer work are great!

 How will my audition be evaluated?